 2. Gorilla Two-Part Epoxy

 For jobs that require you to hold the pieces together, a quick-set epoxy is the best choice.
 Gorilla’s dispenser is fitted with two syringes and a plunger that dispenses both liquids at once in equal amounts out of separate nozzles.
 The result is a clear, super-tough epoxy that sets in just five minutes and cures in about a day.
 When you’re done, simply replace the included cap until you’re ready for your next small project.
-You get just under an ounce of epoxy.
+You get just under an ounce of epoxy in each of these packs.

 3. Loctite Epoxy